The Number One Reason Affecting Employee Engagement

 Employee engagement has still not been done right in most cases, and employee retention rates are at their lowest.

 The number of employees looking out for options outside of their current companies has also seen a massive increase.
-This came out in the recent employee engagement report published by TinyPulse which found that 43 percent of workers would be willing to leave their companies for just a 10 percent salary hike!

 The biggest reason why these employees reported to be wanting to leave their current companies is not compensation or relationships at work.
 The single most factor they blame for this is a bad workplace culture.
 Yes, weak company culture is the biggest factor to be blamed for these sad numbers.